Advertiser disclosure

 Our emergency fund calculator can help you determine the number of months of expenses, as well as the total amount, you should save in your emergency fund.

-How to use the Emergency Fund Calculator
+How to use the emergency fund calculator

 The emergency fund calculator helps determine how many months of expenses you should have saved for emergencies.
 To calculate a specific value for your emergency fund, the calculator asks three questions regarding your income and expenses.